RoboSDK/Flow/README.md

 Cancellation of coroutines is tricky, but there is a logical way to cancel this large network.

-The producers begin the chain of operations, and the way to end the chain is by beginning with the receiver at the end of the chain. when a cancellation request is performed the consumers at the end of the network flow will begin by exiting their main loop.
+The producers begin the chain of functions, and the way to end the chain is by beginning with the receiver at the end of the chain. when a cancellation request is performed the consumers at the end of the network flow will begin by exiting their main loop.